 - Online Safeguarding Training

 - Prevent Training

 - Identifying the DSL

-- A copy of Part 1 of the most recent KCSIE & Annex B
+- A copy of Part 1 of the most recent KCSIE

 - Training in the following school policies:

-- Safequarding policy
+- Safeguarding policy

 - Staff Code of Conduct

-- o Staff guidelines including whistleblowing procedures
+- o Whistleblowing Policy

 - o Behaviour Policy

 - o Anti-Bullying Policy

 - o Attendance Policy (including Children Missing Education)

 - o Child on Child Abuse Policy

 - o Mental health, Wellbeing and Emotional Health Policy

-- How to report Safeguarding concerns via My Concern on the school's network.
+- o E-Safety Policy

-In addition, part of their induction will include discussion of the policy with one of the designated persons with up to date inter-agency training.
+- How to report Safeguarding concerns via Cpoms on the school's network.
+In addition, part of their induction will include discussion of the policy with the DSL or member of the safeguarding team with up to date inter-agency training.

-12. TEACHING CHILDREN HOW TO KEEP SAFE INCLUDING ONLINE AND IN OTHER SETTINGS
+12. TEACHING CHILDREN HOW TO KEEP SAFE ONLINE AND IN OTHER SETTINGS: